Subtropical Storm Nicole is on track to strengthen into a Category 1 hurricane as it approaches Florida – KION546

 More than 20 million people are under tropical storm alerts from Hallandale Beach, Florida, all the way north to Altamaha Sound, Georgia, according to according to CNN Meteorologist Robert Shackelford.
 Plus, a tropical storm warning has been issued for Lake Okeechobee in southern Florida, he said.

-Additionally, more than five million people are under storm surge warnings from North Palm Beach northward to Altamaha Sound, including the mouth of the St. Johns River to Georgetown, Shackelford added.
+Additionally, more than 5 million people are under storm surge warnings from North Palm Beach northward to Altamaha Sound, including the mouth of the St. Johns River to Georgetown, Shackelford added.

-As of early Tuesday, more than eight million people were under hurricane watches in Florida, Shackelford said.
-The storm is expected to make landfall above West Palm Beach, he said.
+As of early Tuesday, more than 8 million people were under hurricane watches in Florida, Shackelford said.
+The storm is expected to make landfall Thursday morning above West Palm Beach, he said.

+Areas along the state’s west coast from north of Bonita Beach to the Ochlockonee River were also under tropical storm watches Tuesday morning.

+Nicole was about 400 miles east-northeast of the northwestern Bahamas Tuesday morning.
+It is expected to become a tropical storm later Tuesday.

 Nicole is not expected to intensify rapidly like Hurricane Ian did in late September when it killed at least 120 of people in its path in Florida and destroyed communities that are still reeling from the destruction.